bjoernbremer/bjoernbremer.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Candidate in the <a href="https://www.eui.eu/DepartmentsAndCentres/PoliticalAndSocialSciences/Index.aspx" style="text-decoration: underline">Department of Social and Political Sciences</a> at the <a href="https://www.eui.eu/Home.aspx" style="text-decoration: underline">European University Institute</a> and a Doctoral Researcher in the <a href="http://www.eui.eu/Projects/POLCON/Home.aspx" style="text-decoration: underline">POLCON</a> project.
-I occasionally <a href="https://twitter.com/bjoern_bremer" style="text-decoration: underline">tweet</a> and collect news about my research, blog articles, and other thoughts about politics and economics here.
+I am a PhD Candidate in the [Department of Social and Political Sciences](https://www.eui.eu/DepartmentsAndCentres/PoliticalAndSocialSciences/Index.aspx) at the [European University Institute](https://www.eui.eu/Home.aspx") and a Doctoral Researcher in the [POLCON project]("http://www.eui.eu/Projects/POLCON/Home.aspx).

+I previously studied at [UWC Atlantic College](http://www.atlanticcollege.org/) and I hold degress from in Philisophy, Politics, and Economics (PPE) from the [University of Oxford](http://www.ox.ac.uk/) and in International Relations and International Economcis from the [School of Advanced International Studies](https://www.sais-jhu.edu/) (SAIS) at Johns Hopkins University.

+My main research interests lie at the intersection of political economy, comparative politics, and political sociology.
+My doctoral research explores the fiscal policies of social democratic parties in response to the Great Recession.

+I collect news about my research, blog articles, and other thoughts about politics and economics [here]({{ site.url }}/blog).

 For more recent updates, feel free to browse my twitter timeline: